sanjanaspp/nodejs-demo-app/README.md

           tags: yourdockerhubusername/your-app-name:latest

-4. GitHub Secrets
+5. Add GitHub Secrets
-I added two secrets to my GitHub repository:
+Go to your repo → Settings → Secrets → Actions:
-- DOCKER_USERNAME: My DockerHub username
+- DOCKER_USERNAME: your DockerHub username
-- DOCKER_PASSWORD: My DockerHub access token
+- DOCKER_PASSWORD: your DockerHub access token

-5. Triggering the Pipeline
+6. Push Code to Trigger CI/CD
-Every time I push code to the `main
+Every push to main will:
+- Build your Docker image
+- Push it to DockerHub automatically

+✅ Result
+Your app is now containerized and deployed via CI/CD with zero manual steps.

+